AI in 2025: The terminal becomes cool again

 Small models, big impact

 If there's one technical trend that excited us most last year, it's the rise of small language models (SLMs) for agentic applications.
-A paper from NVIDIA researchers made the compelling case that most agentic tasks are "repetitive, scoped and non-conversational" – perfectly suited for specialised, efficient models rather than massive general-purpose ones.
-Cognizant shortly after published a paper outlining how they solved a million step task using LLMs with zero errors and it stands to reason that this approach could also be applied to SLMs eventually too.
+A paper from NVIDIA researchers made the compelling case that small language models are the future of agentic AI as most agent tasks are "repetitive, scoped and non-conversational" – perfectly suited for specialised, efficient models rather than massive general-purpose ones.

 This is going to be a particularly interesting area to monitor this year as the potential is huge, particularly for agentic workflows in secure environments, providing access to developing economies and the possibility of creating another wave of innovation.